Shrawan Ghimire

-Shrawan Ghimire is an Indian film actor, producer, director, screenwriter, editor and playback singer and lyricist associated with Nepali cinema.
+Shrawan Ghimire (born 1 July 1961) is an Indian film actor, producer, director, screenwriter, editor and playback singer and lyricist associated with Nepali cinema.
 Ghimire has been involved in many commercially successful films including Lahure, Dui Thopa Aansu and Darpan Chaya.
 He and his brother Tulsi Ghimire's pair is regarded as the most successful and qualitative producer−director pair in Nepali cinema.

 Early life

-Shrawan Ghimire was born on 1 July, 1961 Sindebong, Kalimpong district (then Darjeeling district), West Bengal, India in an Indian Gorkha family to father Dhojman Ghimire and mother Narbada Ghimire.
+Shrawan Ghimire was born on 1 July 1961, in Sindebong, Kalimpong district (then Darjeeling district), West Bengal, India, into an Indian Gorkha family to father Dhojman Ghimire and mother Narbada Ghimire.
 His brother, Tulsi Ghimire, is a prominent director and producer.

 Filmography

 Shrawan Ghimire's career in the Nepali film industry began in the mid-1980s.
 He gained widespread recognition for his roles in films such as Kusume Rumal (1986) and Lahure (1989), which were both critically acclaimed and commercially successful.
 His collaboration with his brother Tulsi Ghimire led to the production of several notable films, including Darpan Chhaya (2001), which became the highest-grossing Nepali film at the time.

 Beyond acting, Shrawan Ghimire has contributed to the industry in various capacities.
 He has served as a producer, playback singer, lyricist, and even as a legal advisor and production manager on several projects.

 Ghimire has been cast in movies such as: